microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/governance.md

 ## Tag explorer

 The **Tag explorer** tab helps you to filter/sort your resources by tag.
 You can list and identify resources with or without a specified tag name and with or without a value.
-Each result can be filtered by resource type.
+You can filter each result by resource type.

 You can also get general information on subscriptions and resource groups.